-As people around the world and governments were taking measure to protect people and families, our efforts also focussed on ensuring that children got due attention and had an environment that is welcoming, respectful, inclusive, and supportive to them.
-Sharing accurate information and science-based facts about Covid-19 helped diminish students' fears and anxieties around the disease and support their ability to cope with any secondary impacts on their lives.
+As people around the world and governments were taking measure to protect people and families, our efforts also focused on ensuring that children got due attention and had an environment that is welcoming, respectful, inclusive, and supportive to them.
+Sharing accurate information and science- based facts about Covid-19 helped diminish students' fears and anxieties around the disease and support their ability to cope with any secondary impacts on their lives.

-We were running 14 Child Support Centres (CSCs) to provide medical supplies, food and other essentials to most vulnerable children.
-In addition, we supported the paediatric ward in the Patna hospital with required infrastructure to help addresses increasing case of COVID among children.
-Our trained volunteers and Human Rights Defenders (HRDs) continuously engaged with sponsored and non-sponsored children in our project areas so that they can continue their education and learning.
-A total of 200 Mohalla Classes (door-step remedial education) started in 16 districts of Uttar providing surgical Pradesh.
-We are also masks to Volunteers and children attending Mohalla Classes in various districts of Uttar Pradesh.
+We were running 14 Child Support Centres (CSCs) to provide medical supplies. food and other essentials most vulnerable children. addition, we supported the pediatric ward in the Patna with hospital required infrastructure to help addresses increasing case of COVID among children.
+Our volunteers trained and Human Rights Defenders to In

+(HRDs) continuously engaged with sponsored and non-sponsored children in our project areas so that they can continue their education and learning.
+A total of 200 Mohalla Classes (door-step remedial education) started in 16 districts of Uttar Pradesh.
+We are also providing surgical masks to Volunteers and children attending Mohalla Classes in various districts of Uttar Pradesh.

-Promoting Rights and Commons
+Promoting Natural Commons

 The excess exploitation of natural resources including land, water, forest is gradually endangering the flora and the fauna and further marginalized the vulnerable communities depending on these for their survival, whilst engaged in their conservation.
-ActionAid has been focussing its efforts on asserting rights over commons by tribals, women and Dalits through local level movements.
+ActionAid has been focusing its efforts on conservation and protection of commons by tribals, women and socially excluded through local level movements.
 We have registered farmer cooperatives, producer cooperatives and explored various options of improving the livelihoods of marginalized communities.
 We are working on ecological and social justice by focusing upon protection and conservation of natural resources including water, forest and land.
 We have also promoted women collective farming, preservation of local seeds through seedbanks.
 Our work on promoting sustainable agriculture, conservation of traditional varieties of seeds and reviving traditional methodologies, conservation of water bodies has helped marginalized communities to gradually adapt to the impact of the climate change.